neda-noor-m/DataEngineeringZoomCamp/README.md

 <h3>Requirements</h3>
 - In search box, type and open: “turn Windows features on or off” and check:<br>
-  - Check Windows hypervisor platform
+  - Check Windows hypervisor platform  <br>
-  - Check Windows subsystem for Linux
+  - Check Windows subsystem for Linux<br>
-- Restart computer to complete the installation process if it asked.
+- Restart computer to complete the installation process if it asked.<br>
-- After restarting computer, in CMD window type: wsl –status: I got following output:
+- After restarting computer, in CMD window type: wsl –status: I got following output:<br>

 ![Sample Image](images/wsl_status.png)

-- Just to check the things are fine:
+- Just to check the things are fine:<br>
-  Wsl –update
+  Wsl –update<br>
-- Optional: To change the version of wsl, type in cmd: –set-default-version 2
+- Optional: To change the version of wsl, type in cmd: –set-default-version 2<br>
-- Download docker from Windows | Docker Docs and install it.
+- Download docker from Windows | Docker Docs and install it. <br>
-- After restarting, if you get following window, it means you have installed docker successfully.
+- After restarting, if you get following window, it means you have installed docker successfully. <br>

 ![Sample Image](images/docker.png)

-- Press accept and welcome to Docker.
+- Press accept and welcome to Docker.<br>
-- To check if docker works correctly, run: docker run hello-world  // hello-world is an docker image
+- To check if docker works correctly, run:<br>
+  docker run hello-world  // hello-world is an docker image<br>

 <h2>Useful Commands</h2>

   1- docker run -it ubuntu bash
     ubuntu is the name of image we want to run, keyword "it" means interactive mode (we can write), ubuntu is the image we wannw have locally, bash is the command we wanna execute in this image like a parameter.
 All things come after image nam are parameters to this container.
 So in this command we say we want to execute a bash on the image Ubuntu so we get